 Bad Habit to Beat: Nail Biting

-Nail biting may seem like an innocent habit, but this oral behavior is considered “pathological grooming” and often grouped with other habits like hair pulling and skin-picking.
+Nail biting may seem like an innocent habit, but this oral behavior is considered “pathological grooming” and is often grouped with other habits like hair pulling and skin-picking.
 In fact, the American Psychiatric Association was even considering classifying severe nail biting as a mental disorder.

-Not only can nail biting affect your daily life, it can also cause problems in your mouth.
+Not only can nail biting affect your daily life, but it can also cause problems in your mouth.
 Regularly biting your nails can cause your teeth to move out of place.
 In addition, nail biting could potentially cause teeth to break or tooth enamel to splinter.

 Nail biting may also lead to more serious dental issues, like bruxism.
 Bruxism technically refers to the unintentional grinding or clenching of teeth.
 This clenching or grinding can cause a myriad of other issues including facial pain and headaches.